GitGuruSL/request/COMPREHENSIVE_ROADMAP_2025.md

 The existing foundation is solid with authentication, Firebase integration, and UI framework already in place.
 The focus should now be on enhancing the user model to support multiple roles and implementing the core request system.

 **Priority Focus Areas:**
-1. **🚨 Contact Verification System (Week 1 - CRITICAL)** - Resolve Firebase Auth conflict
-2. Multi-role user system (Weeks 1-3)
+1. Multi-role user system (Weeks 1-3)
-3. Request system implementation (Weeks 7-10)
+2. Request system implementation (Weeks 7-10)
-4. Price comparison marketplace (Weeks 8-9)
+3. Price comparison marketplace (Weeks 8-9)
-5. Payment integration (Weeks 15-16)
+4. Payment integration (Weeks 15-16)

 **Success depends on:**
 - Maintaining high code quality standards